 I figured I'd give homemade water kefir a go for a few reasons: I can define the flavour by what fruit's in season, it's cheaper than buying the store-bought stuff, and it saves on packaging.

-I haven’t (yet) managed to get it as fizzy as the store-bought stuff but, once chilled, it’s still goddamn refreshing.
-And before you worry about the sugar involved in making it, there’s only residual sugar left in the resulting drink as the rest is gobbled up in the fermentation process.
+Before you worry about the sugar involved in this recipe, there are only residual amounts of the sweet stuff left in the resulting drink as most of it is gobbled up in the fermentation process.

 When cared for properly, the grains can be used indefinitely and will multiply.
 Mine breed like crazy and I've already given batches to a few friends along the way.
 I also keep a jar of extras in the fridge, which I add into smoothies (around a tablespoon per smoothie).

-*Full disclosure: the strawberry-and-red currant combo makes for a pretty picture but wasn’t my favourite.
+*Full disclosure: the strawberry-and-red currant combo makes for a pretty picture but wasn't my favourite.
 Too much sweetness from the strawberries, not enough sourness from the currants.
-My instinct tells me if you’re using thick-skinned fruit, muddle it a little instead of adding them whole.
-I’ll give it a try sometime to find out.
+My instinct tells me if you're using thick-skinned fruits, mash or muddle them a little instead of adding them whole.
+I'll give it a try sometime to find out.